 Phenomena are the natural occurrences that spark curiosity.
 Also, phenomena can be problems or events.
 And, they connect the content that you are teaching in your classroom to the real world.

 It’s important to note that phenomena don’t have to be phenomenal.
 Many teachers think that the phenomena that they choose need to be some epic scenario.
-Really, it more important that they connect closely with the content and cultivate curiosity.
+Sometimes, phenomena are too complex and are too difficult for students to understand.
+Really, it is more important that they connect closely with the content and cultivate curiosity.